View all text of Subchapter IV [§ 11291 - § 11298]

 (iii) in the identification, location, and recovery of victims of, and children at risk for, child sex trafficking;

-(H) provide forensic and direct on-site technical assistance and consultation to families, law enforcement agencies, child-serving professionals, and nongovernmental organizations in child abduction and exploitation cases, including facial reconstruction of skeletal remains and similar techniques to assist in the identification of unidentified deceased children;
+(H) provide forensic and direct on-site technical assistance and consultation to families, law enforcement agencies, child-serving professionals, and nongovernmental organizations in child abduction and exploitation cases, including facial reconstruction of skeletal remains and similar techniques to assist on long-term missing child cases in the identification of unidentified deceased children;

-(J) facilitate the deployment of the National Emergency Child Locator Center to assist in reuniting missing children with their families during periods of national disasters;
+(J) facilitate the deployment of the National Emergency Child Locator Center to assist in reuniting missing children with their parents during periods of national disasters;

 (K) work with families, law enforcement agencies, electronic service providers, electronic payment service providers, technology companies, nongovernmental organizations, and others on methods to reduce the existence and distribution of online images and videos of sexually exploited children—

-(i) by operating a tipline to—(I) provide to individuals and electronic service providers an effective means of reporting internet-related and other instances of child sexual exploitation in the areas of—(aa) possession, manufacture, and distribution of child pornography;(bb) online enticement of children for sexual acts;(cc) child sex trafficking;(dd) sex tourism involving children;(ee) extra-familial child sexual molestation;(ff) unsolicited obscene material sent to a child;(gg) misleading domain names; and(hh) misleading words or digital images on the internet; and(II) make reports received through the tipline available to the appropriate law enforcement agency for its review and potential investigation;
+(i) by operating a CyberTipline to—(I) provide to individuals and electronic service providers an effective means of reporting internet-related and other instances of child sexual exploitation in the areas of—(aa) possession, manufacture, and distribution of child sexual abuse material;(bb) online enticement of children for sexual acts;(cc) child sex trafficking;(dd) extraterritorial child sexual abuse and exploitation;(ee) child sexual molestation;(ff) unsolicited obscene material sent to a child;(gg) misleading domain names; and(hh) misleading words or digital images on the internet; and(II) make reports received through the CyberTipline available to the appropriate law enforcement agency for its review and potential investigation; and

-(ii) by operating a child victim identification program to assist law enforcement agencies in identifying victims of child pornography and other sexual crimes to support the recovery of children from sexually exploitative situations; and
+(ii) by operating a child victim identification program to assist law enforcement agencies in identifying victims of child sexual abuse material and other sexual crimes and to support the recovery of children from sexually exploitative situations, including by providing information on legal remedies available to such victims;

-(L) develop and disseminate programs and information to families, child-serving professionals, law enforcement agencies, State and local governments, nongovernmental organizations, schools, local educational agencies, child-serving organizations, and the general public on—
+(M) develop and disseminate programs and educational information to families, child-serving professionals, law enforcement agencies, State and local governments, nongovernmental organizations, schools, local educational agencies, child-serving organizations, and the general public on—

-(i) the prevention of child abduction and sexual exploitation;
+(i) the prevention of missing children and child sexual exploitation; and

-(M) provide technical assistance and training to local educational agencies, schools, State and local law enforcement agencies, individuals, and other nongovernmental organizations that assist with finding missing and abducted children in identifying and recovering such children;
+(N) provide technical assistance and training to local educational agencies, schools, State and local law enforcement agencies, individuals, and other nongovernmental organizations that assist with finding missing and abducted children in identifying and recovering such children and preventing child sexual exploitation;

-(O) provide technical assistance to law enforcement agencies and first responders in identifying, locating, and recovering victims of, and children at risk for, child sex trafficking.
+(P) provide technical assistance and recovery support services to law enforcement agencies and first responders in identifying, locating, and recovering victims of, and children at risk for, child sex trafficking.

 (2) Limitation